kaviles22/Image-and-XML-splitter/README.md

         - image2.jpg<br />
         - image2.xml<br />
         - ...<br />

+## Destination folder
 The destination folder will have the following structure
 - Splitted images
     - train
     - test

 The file should be placed on the main path, initially it should look like this:
 - Main path
   - Collected images
   - split_images_xml.py

+## Final directory
 After running th file the directory will look like this:

 - Main path